 Enigma was devised by an anonymous author, and subsequently reimplemented by Simon Tatham in 2000.
 It features twelve levels of falling blocks, exploding bombs, and pushing stuff around - a mixture of Boulderdash, Sokoban and XOR.

-If you haven't done so already, you'll need to install Chroma.
+If you wish to play XOR or Enigma on your computer, you'll need first to install chroma.
 Then choose one of the following:

 XOR and Enigma levels for Linux and other operating systems (unpack the contents into ~/.chroma)

 XOR and Enigma levels for Windows (unzip the contents into C:\Program Files\Chroma, adding to the existing directories)